Hattshire/raspberrypi-setup/readme.md

   - 2GB RAM

 MicroSD:
-  - Kensington 64GB class 10
+  - Kensington 128GB class 10

 Power:
-  - 2A usb charger (that probably doesn't deliver more than 1A, but idk)
+  - 2A generic usb charger (that probably doesn't deliver more than 1A, but idk)

 Peripheals:
   - No External Storage
   - No Display
   - No Sound
-  - No Case
   - No nothing
   ...